Chemistry (Ch) Courses (2018-19)

 Ch/ChE 9.
 Chemical Synthesis and Characterization for Chemical Engineering.
 9 units (1-6-2): third term.
 Instruction in synthesis, separation, purification, and physical and spectroscopic characterization procedures of model organic and organometallic compounds.
 Specific emphasis will be focused on following the scientific method in the study of model organic and inorganic materials.
 Enrollment priority given to chemical engineering majors.
 Instructor: Mendez.

 Ch 10 abc.
 Frontiers in Chemistry.
 1 unit (1-0-0) first, second terms: 6 units (1-4-1) third term.
 Ch 10 ab is a weekly seminar by a member of the chemistry department on a topic of current research; the topic will be presented at an informal, introductory level.
-The other weekly session will acquaint students with the laboratory techniques and instrumentation used on the research topics.
 Ch 10 c is a research-oriented laboratory course, which will be supervised by a chemistry faculty member.
 Weekly class meetings will provide a forum for participants to discuss their research projects.
 Graded pass/fail.
 Instructors: Dervan, Hoelz.

 Ch 14.
 Chemical Equilibrium and Analysis.
-9 units (2-3-4): third term.
+9 units (2-3-4): second term.
 This course will cover acid-base equilibria, complex ion formation, chelation, oxidation-reduction reactions, and partitioning equilibria.
-These topics will serve as the basis for introducing separation techniques such is gas and liquid chromatography and the hyphenated techniques associated with them (GC-MS, LC-MS, etc.) Laboratory activities will be integrated with the course topics.
-Instructor: Dalleska.
+These topics will serve as the basis for introducing separation techniques such as gas and liquid chromatography and the hyphenated techniques associated with them (GC-MS, LC-MS, etc.) Laboratory activities will be integrated with the course topics.
+Instructors: Barraza, Beauchamp.

 Ch 21 abc.
 Physical Chemistry.
 9 units (3-0-6): first, second, third terms.
 Atomic and molecular quantum mechanics, spectroscopy, thermodynamics, statistical mechanics, and chemical kinetics.
-Instructors: Chan (a), Blake (b), Beauchamp (c).
+Instructors: Chan (a), Wei (b), Beauchamp (c).

 Ch 25.
 Introduction to Biophysical Chemistry: Thermodynamics.
 9 units (3-0-6): third term.
 Develops the basic principles of solution thermodynamics, transport processes, and reaction kinetics, with emphasis on biochemical and biophysical applications.
 Instructor: Rees.

 Ch 41 abc.
 Organic Chemistry.
-9 units (3-0-6): first, second, third terms.
+9 units (4-0-5): first, second, third terms.
 The synthesis, structure, and mechanisms of reactions of organic compounds.
-Instructors: Dougherty (a), Hsieh-Wilson (b), Fu (c).
+Instructors: Dougherty (a), Hsieh-Wilson (b), Reisman (c).

 Ch 81.
 Independent Reading in Chemistry.
 Units by arrangement: .
 Occasional advanced work involving reading assignments and a report on special topics.
 No more than 12 units in Ch 81 may be used as electives in the chemistry option.

 Ch 90.
 Oral Presentation.
 3 units (2-0-1): second term.
 Training in the techniques of oral presentation of chemical and biochemical topics.
 Practice in the effective organization and delivery of technical reports before groups.
 Strong oral presentation is an essential skill for successful job interviews and career advancement.
 Graded pass/fail.
+Class size limited to 12 students.
 Instructor: Bikle.

 Ch/ChE 91.
 Scientific Writing.
-3 units (2-0-1): first, second terms.
+3 units (2-0-1): first, second, third terms.
 Training in the writing of scientific research papers for chemists and chemical engineers.
 Fulfills the Institute scientific writing requirement.
-Instructor: Parker.
+Instructors: Parker, Weitekamp.

 Ch 101.
 Chemistry Tutorials.
 3 units (1-0-2): third term.
 Small group study and discussion on special areas of chemistry, chemical engineering, molecular biology, or biophysics.
 Instructors drawn from advanced graduate students and postdoctoral staff will lead weekly tutorial sessions and assign short homework assignments, readings, or discussions.
 Tutorials to be arranged with instructors before registration.
-Instructors: Gray, Okumura, Stoltz, Tirrell.
+Instructor: Staff.

 Ch 102.
 Introduction to Inorganic Chemistry.
 9 units (3-0-6): third term.
-Structure and bonding of inorganic species with special emphasis on spectroscopy, ligand substitution processes, oxidation-reduction reactions, organometallic and biological inorganic chemistry.
-Instructor: Agapie.
+Structure and bonding of inorganic species with special emphasis on spectroscopy, ligand substitution processes, oxidation-reduction reactions, organometallic, biological inorganic chemistry, and solid-state chemistry.
+Instructors: Hadt, See.

 Bi/Ch 110.
 Introduction to Biochemistry.
 12 units (4-0-8): first term.
 Lectures and recitation introducing the molecular basis of life processes, with emphasis on the structure and function of proteins.
-Topics will include the derivation of protein structure from the information inherent in a genome, biological catalysis, the intermediary metabolism that provides energy to an organism, and the use of DNA manipulations, cloning, and expression of proteins in foreign hosts to study protein structure and function.
-Instructors: Campbell, Parker.
+Topics will include the derivation of protein structure from the information inherent in a genome, biological catalysis, and the intermediary metabolism that provides energy to an organism.
+Instructors: Parker, Virgil.

 Bi/Ch 111.
 Biochemistry of Gene Expression.
 12 units (4-0-8): second term.
 Lectures and recitation on the molecular basis of biological structure and function.
 Emphasizes the storage, transmission, and expression of genetic information in cells.
 Specific topics include DNA replication, recombination, repair and mutagenesis, transcription, RNA processing, and protein synthesis.
 Instructors: Campbell, Parker.

 Ch 112.
 Inorganic Chemistry.
 9 units (3-0-6): first term.
 Introduction to group theory, ligand field theory, and bonding in coordination complexes and organotransition metal compounds.
 Systematics of bonding, reactivity, and spectroscopy of commonly encountered classes of transition metal compounds.
-Instructor: Agapie.
+Instructors: Agapie, Hadt.

 Ch 117.
 Introduction to Electrochemistry.
-9 units (3-0-6): second term.
-Discussion of the structure of electrode-electrolyte interface, the mechanism by which charge is transferred across it, and experimental techniques used to study electrode reactions.
-Topics change from year to year but usually include diffusion currents, polarography, coulometry, irreversible electrode reactions, the electrical double layer, and kinetics of electrode processes.
+9 units (3-0-6): first term.
+Discussion of the fundamentals and applications of electrochemistry with an emphasis on the structure of electrode-electrolyte interfaces, the mechanism by which charge is transferred across it, experimental techniques used to study electrode reactions, and application of electrochemical techniques to study materials chemistry.
+Topics may vary but usually include diffusion, cyclic voltammetry, coulometry, irreversible electrode reactions, the electrical double layer, and kinetics of electrode processes.
 Instructor: See.

 Ch 121 ab.
 Atomic-Level Simulations of Materials and Molecules.
 Ch 121 a: 9 units (3-0-6) second term: Ch 121 b (1-1-7) third term.
 Atomistic-based methods for predicting the structures and properties of molecules and solids and simulating the dynamical properties.
 The course will highlight theoretical foundations and applications of atomistic simulations to current problems in such areas as biological systems (proteins, DNA, carbohydrates, lipids); polymers (crystals, amorphous systems, copolymers); semiconductors (group IV, III-V, surfaces, defects); inorganic systems (ceramics, zeolites, superconductors, and metals); organometallics, and catalysis (heterogeneous and homogeneous).
 Part a covers the basic methods with hands-on applications to systems of interest using modern software.
 The homework for the 1st 5 weeks emphasizes computer-based solutions.
 For the exams and 2nd 5 weeks of the homework each student selects a short research project and uses atomistic simulations to solve it.
 For part b each student selects a more extensive research project and uses atomistic simulations to solve it.
 Instructor: Goddard.